strontic/strontic.github.io/xcyclopedia/library/zipfldr.dll-44E5520E77000774F93397A4D19F1BFA.md

 ## Possible Misuse

 *The following table contains possible examples of `zipfldr.dll` being misused.
-While `zipfldr.dll` is **not** inherently malicious, its legitimate functionality can by abused for malicious purposes.*
+While `zipfldr.dll` is **not** inherently malicious, its legitimate functionality can be abused for malicious purposes.*

 Source | Source File | Example | License
 -- | -- | -- | --